ipfs/kubo/docs/config.md

 ### `Addresses.Announce`

 If non-empty, this array specifies the swarm addresses to announce to the network.
 If empty, the daemon will announce inferred swarm addresses.

 Default: `[]`

 Type: `array[string]` (multiaddrs)

 ### `Addresses.NoAnnounce`
-Array of swarm addresses not to announce to the network.
+An array of swarm addresses not to announce to the network.

 Default: `[]`